-(*Note: you will be modifying types, as well as scripts for this, so if you change anything else besides exactly what we show, you could potentially break your program.
-I intend this guide for people familiar with types and basic knowledge of software. )
+CAUTION: you will be modifying types, as well as scripts for this, so if you change anything else besides exactly what is shown, you could potentially break your program.
+This guide is intended for those familiar with types and who have basic knowledge of software.

-Now Scroll to the bottom of the Properties List and locate the property "OnPointAdded".
+7. Scroll to the bottom of the Properties List and locate the property OnPointAdded.

-If you click on the "Formula" box for the "OnPointAdded" property, a box will appear called "Edit" (the edit box is not shown here, but it will appear).
+8. If you click on the Formula box for the OnPointAdded property, a box will appear called Edit (the Edit box is not shown here, but it will appear).
+Click on Edit.

-A script editor will pop up, sometimes in the background (either click on the PlanSwift Icon on your taskbar to bring the script editor to the front, or just minimize the PlanSwift window).
+9. A script editor will pop up, sometimes in the background (either click on the PlanSwift Icon on your taskbar to bring the script editor to the front or just minimize the PlanSwift window).

-Now go to the home tab and set your new Note Text Size property to the DPI you want.
-For example, most pages are converted at 200 DPI, so if you wanted your text box an inch big, you would set the note text size to 50.
+11. Now go to the Home tab and set your new Note Text Size property to the DPI you want.
+For example, most pages are converted at 200 DPI, so if you want your text box to be one-inch characters, you would set the note text size to 50.